Caring For Stray & Feral Cats In Holyoke MA.

-We also facilitate medical care & treatment, when needed, for as many cats as we can.
+We feed, provide shelter, facilitate medical care & treatment, when needed, for as many cats as we can.

 We do our best to humanely trap any cat who is injured or visibly sick and work with animal control, local sanctuaries, or personal vets, to get them the help they need.